 I grew up drinking eggnog all year round because my mom would regularly make a similar drink called an egg flip.
 It was simply milk, an egg, a touch of sugar, and a splash of vanilla blended together and it tasted so good.
-It was a delicious and healthy protein drink; however, I still looked forward to classic Christmas eggnog at Christmas because it tasted so rich and velvety.
+It was a delicious and healthy protein drink; however, I still looked forward to a classic Christmas eggnog recipe at Christmas because it tasted so rich and velvety.

 This eggnog recipe from Chef John of Food Wishes is one of the best I’ve ever tasted and adults will love it too if you add a couple of splashes of whiskey or your favorite liqueur.
-It is sure to become a holiday favorite and the creaminess and luxurious texture of this eggnog is infinitely better than any store-bought version.
+It is sure to become a holiday favorite and the creaminess and luxurious texture of this eggnog recipe are infinitely better than any store-bought version.

 Ingredients for Homemade Eggnog

 - 4 egg yolks

 - 1/3 cup white sugar